Yogesh1628/StudyNotion-by-Yogesh-/README.md

    * Response: The updated course
 5. DELETE /api/courses/:id: Delete a course by ID
    * Response: A success message indicating that the course has been deleted.

-In conclusion, the REST API design for the StudyNotion ed-tech platform is a crucial part of the project.
-The API endpoints and their functionalities are designed to ensure seamless communication between the front-end and back-end of the application.
-By following RESTful principles, the API will be scalable, maintainable, and reliable.
-The sample API requests and responses provided above illustrate how each endpoint will function and what kind of data it will accept or return.
-With this API design, StudyNotion will be able to provide a smooth user experience while ensuring security and stability.